 - 1. English and Scientific names: Brown Booby, Sula leucogaster - 2.
-Number of individuals, sexes, ages, general plumage (e.g., 2 in alternate plumage): 1 adult plumage - 3.
-Parish: Jefferson Specific Locality: mile marker 16.3 on Causeway North bound - 4.
-Date(s) when observed: June 13, 2015 - 5.
-Time(s) of day when observed:1:55PM - 6.
-Reporting observer and address: Dr. Lehman Ellis, 4123 Woodland Dr., Our Lady of Holy Cross College, New Orleans, LA 70131 - 7.
-Other observers accompanying reporter who also identified the bird(s): none - 8.
-Other observers who independently identified the bird(s): none - 9.
-Light conditions (position of bird in relation to shade and to direction and amount of light): Mostly cloudy, fairly bright but not glary - 10.
-Optical equipment (type, power, condition): none - 11.
-Distance to bird(s): 10 meters at closest point - 12.
-Duration of observation: 10 to 15 seconds - 13.
-Habitat: Over Lake Pontchartrain - 14.
-Behavior of bird / circumstances of observation (flying, feeding, resting; include and stress habits used in identification; relate events surrounding observation): Flying East to West approaching Causeway and banking over the Causeway and moving in Southeast direction following bank - 15.
-Description (include only what was actually seen, not what "should" have been seen; include if possible: total length/relative size compared to other familiar species; body bulk, shape, proportions; bill, eye, leg, and plumage characteristics.
+Number of individuals, sexes, ages, general plumage (e.g., 2 in alternate plumage): - 1 adult plumage - 3.
+Parish: Jefferson - Specific Locality: mile marker 9.9 on Causeway North bound - 4.
+Date(s) when observed: September 3, 2016 - 5.
+Time(s) of day when observed:9:55AM

+6. Reporting observer and address: Dr. Lehman Ellis, 4123 Woodland Dr., University of Holy Cross, New Orleans, LA 70131

+7. Other observers accompanying reporter who also identified the bird(s): none

+8. Other observers who independently identified the bird(s): none

+9. Light conditions (position of bird in relation to shade and to direction and amount of light): clear

+10. Optical equipment (type, power, condition): none

+11. Distance to bird(s): 100 meters at closest point

+12. Duration of observation: 10 to 15 seconds

+13. Habitat: Over Lake Pontchartrain

+14. Behavior of bird / circumstances of observation (flying, feeding, resting; include and stress habits used in identification; relate events surrounding observation): Flying south to North with slight banking to the right and left so both dorsal and ventral views were seen

+15. Description (include only what was actually seen, not what "should" have been seen; include if possible: total length/relative size compared to other familiar species; body bulk, shape, proportions; bill, eye, leg, and plumage characteristics.
 Stress features that separate it from similar species, or for species that are known to hybridize frequently, stress features that help eliminate possible hybrids): Large seabird.
 Dark head, back, tail dorsal surface of wings and most of ventral surface.
-Ventral surface of body was white from a point just forward of the wings to the vent and extending into axilla for a short distance.
-Bill was conical and overall profile of bird was tapered front and back.
-Bill was whitish.
+Ventral surface of body below the throat and upper chest was white from a point just forward of the wings to the vent and extending into axilla for a short distance.
+Bill was conical and white and overall profile of bird was tapered front and back.
 Wings were relatively long and tapered to a point.
-Wing tips were not rounded and wing was a long slender profile.
-Feet were pale and short legs.
+Wing tips were not rounded and wing was a long slender profile..